Sam-Dragon/java-7/src/ThreadsNotes.md

 ## Thread Group
 - Every thread is assigned to a group.
 Each group can contain many threads
 - Thread groups helps to specify how many threads are allocated for an operation

+## Thread Pool

+## Synchronization
+- It is the process in which single thread will be allowed to executed a task by aquiring lock in multi-threaded environment
+- It degrades performance as all threads will wait for lock
+- It can be done via synchronous block (OR) via synchronous method

+> Synchronous Block
+- It is used to synchronize the object inside the method, allowing some control statments to execute
+- It is preferred as thread can perform some statments execution in multi-threaded environment
+- It is provided with sync(Object obj) { .... }

+> Synchronous Method
+- It is used to synchronize the object declared at method level
+- It is not preferred as threads needs to wait for lock
+- It is provided with public synchronized void method (Object obj) { .... }
+- They are used in collections method such as Collections.synchronizedList(collection), Collections.synchronizedSet(collection), Collections.synchronizedMap(collection)

+## Locks
+- It is used by the thread for aquiring the object to perform some operations
+- It can be done using synchronization blocks (OR) synchronization methods

 > Good Practice
 - Always customize the thread name so it is useful during debugging